bitwarden/help/_articles/hosting/install-on-premise.md

     **Installation Id/Key**

     Each bitwarden installation requires a unique installation id and installation key.
+The installation id and key is used to:

+    1. Register your installation and contact email so that we can contact you in case of important security updates
+    2. Validate licensing of paid features
+    3. Authenticate to push relay servers for push notifications (see below)

     You should not share your installation id or installation key across multiple bitwarden installations.
 They should be treated as secrets.

     You can obtain an installation id and key from [https://bitwarden.com/host](https://bitwarden.com/host){:target="_blank"}.

     **Push Notifications**

     If you would like to take advantage of having push notifications automatically keep your bitwarden client applications synced in real time you can choose to use the bitwarden push notification relay service.
 This relay service is provided by external bitwarden servers.
 You should ensure that your machine can communicate with the `https://push.bitwarden.com` endpoint.
-Your bitwarden installation will POST **non-sensitive data** (reference ids) to the relay service which will then notify the bitwarden client applications to "phone home" for an update back to your installation.
+Your bitwarden installation will POST **non-sensitive data** (reference ids) to the push relay service which will then notify the bitwarden client applications to "phone home" back to **your installation** for an update.

     The use of the push notification relay service is optional.
 If you do not use this service you will need to keep your client applications in sync manually.